-According the law on forest categories and conservation value areas (2007), forests are divided into the following categories, depending on their main functions:
+According the law on forest categories and allocation of specially protected forest sites (2007), forests are divided into the following categories, depending on their main functions:

 - forests with conservation, scientific, historical and cultural functions